 Step 4: Get free support from your local advisor and get planning!

-Your cluster is eligible for 3 days and 3 hours of support that can be taken at any time during the lifetime of your project.
+Your cluster is eligible for 27 hours of FREE support that can be taken at any time during the lifetime of your project.

 Your local advisor can help you with all of your cluster needs: including collating the results of your individual school self-evaluations into your cluster self-evaluation, planning your collaborative project, completing your funding application, and accessing suitable professional learning.
 Get in touch with us and we’ll introduce you to them!

 Step 5: Submit your funding application